-Most contractors and freelancers find it tough to work out exactly how much tax they’ll need to pay.
+Most contractors and freelancers find it hard to work out exactly how much tax they’ll need to pay.
 Most tax calculators are set up for permanent employees working PAYE jobs, and so aren’t accurate for the self-employed.

-At Hnry we decided to create our own tax calculator, specifically for self-employed freelancers, contractors and sole traders.
+We decided to create our own tax calculator, specifically for self-employed freelancers, contractors and sole traders.
 It will calculate out how much tax you’ll need to pay across the main tax types.

 Key Taxes for the Self-Employed:

-- Income Tax - Any self-employed income you earn will need to have Income Tax paid on it.
+Any self-employed income you earn will need to have Income Tax paid on it.
 There is no ‘tax free’ threshold in New Zealand, and therefore any income you earn as a contractor or freelancer will be taxed.
 IRD calculate your income tax rate by summing the total of all your sources of income (including PAYE/Salary jobs, together with self-employed income, investment income etc) and then applying their standard tax rates.
 The income tax rates for PAYE earners and self-employed individuals are exactly the same.

-- ACC - Any income you make from self-employment is also subject to ACC levies.
+Any income you make from self-employment is also subject to ACC levies.
 The exact cost of your ACC levies will depend on the type of work you do.
 If you also earn income from PAYE/Salary work, then you will already be making ACC contributions as part of your PAYE taxes, and therefore any ACC levies on your self-employed income will be in addition to that.
 It’s worth noting that there are annual limits for ACC levies, over which you won’t be required to make any further payments.
 N.B.
 For our calculator below, we have assumed an average ACC levy rate, given that there are many various ACC levy rates based on the type of work you do, and the associated risk.